-Below you’ll find an audio recording of the interview, and Klijnsma’s answers to my questions about online credit card skimming (aka formjacking) and how we can shop safely online.
+Below you’ll find an audio recording of the interview, and Klijnsma’s answers to my questions on how to avoid online card-skimming and how we can shop safely online.

-Questions and Answers About Online Credit Card Skimming (Formjacking) and Safe Online Shopping
+Questions and Answers On How To Avoid Online Card-Skimming and Safe Online Shopping

 1. What piqued your interest in cybersecurity in the first place?